darul75/personal-blog/posts/2015/2015-12-11_best-of-es6-taken-from-redux.md

 ### Recap

-[ReactElement](https://facebook.github.io/react/docs/glossary.html#react-elements) is is a virtual representation of a DOM Element.
-You can say they are native objects, DOM elements in case of browser.
+[ReactElement](https://facebook.github.io/react/docs/glossary.html#react-elements) ReactElement is not DOM element.
+It *describes* DOM element but it's not a native object at all.
+It's a regular JS object that happens to describe a DOM element.

 [ReactComponent](https://facebook.github.io/react/docs/glossary.html#react-components) gives abilitity to create encapsulations with embedded state.
 They can be written as functions, or classes (React.Component).
-Today only classes can store local state and handle specific behaviour, click handlers...

 ### React component as a function

-Functional component or presentation component are new but so powerful, note that they are not instances.
+[Functional components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components) is a technical distinction.
+You can put anything in a functional component, including behavior.
+It is up to you.

-In the following example I abuse and declare an event handler (behaviour).
+Facebook introduced it to facilitate creation of stateless component.

 ```javascript
 const Text = ({name, onClick, children}) => <p onClick={onClick}>{children} {name}</p>;